• Skip to main content

 We found a guide at the entrance.
 After a brief chat, we decided his fee for a private tour seemed reasonable, and his English was good.
 However, we were lucky that there was an available guide at the time.
 In retrospect, we might have booked a tour in advance.

 After taking a look at the options, we are most impressed by this half-day Recoleta and Retiro tour.
+And if you just want a pre-arranged guided cemetery tour, this highly rated tour looks excellent.

 Highlights, legends, and ghost stories from Recoleta Cemetery

 A visit to the Recoleta Cemetery is like touring an outdoor art exhibition.
-It is one of the most beautiful cemeteries in the world, with more than 90 of its mausoleums having been declared a national monuments.
+It is one of the most beautiful cemeteries in the world, with more than 90 of its mausoleums having been declared national monuments.

 We had seen it from our room, watched the sunrise over it, and finally, we walked through the gate with our guide.

 As we walked, the frequent loose tiles crackled under our feet, the sound reminiscent of breaking china.
-A chill ran down my spine, an eerie feeling as if perhaps the dead are trying to tell us to get out and leave them alone.
+A chill ran down my spine, an eerie feeling as if perhaps the dead were trying to tell us to get out and leave them alone.
 We didn’t listen, we just kept walking.

 Rufina Cambacers: was she buried alive?